dimadesu/LifeStreamer/README.md

   Phone has a lot less CPU and other resources available to apps in the background.
   Either lower your video endcoder settings if you want to use other apps on your phone while streaming OR avoid using other apps to not compete for resources.

-  Looks like there is no magic fix, just a bunch of performance tweaks needed.
+  Looks like there is no magic fix - performance optimisations required.

   Example.
 My phone is Samsung S20 FE.
 I stream full HD 30fps.